 – Flowers and Decor

 We recommend considering these elements to incorporate in your big day to make it significant to you and your hubby if they are permitted.
-Remember that a courthouse wedding can still be special and unique to you and your partner, and that’s precisely how it should be.
+Remember that a courthouse wedding can still be special and unique to you and your partner.

 A courthouse wedding is a fantastic method for getting married and indeed a venue worth considering.
 If you’re having a hard time selecting how to host your small wedding, check out our post on The Ultimate Guide to Hosting a Small Wedding – we think it could help!